wyatt-toure/github-and-R-project-guide/resources.md

 ## Overview

-On this page I list software that I find particularly useful for managing programming projects.
+On this page I list software and guides that I find/have found particularly useful for managing programming projects.
 I would be happy to add additional resources people think should be on this list.

 ## Software documentation